ipatix/agbplay/README.md

             ...
         }
     ]
+}
 ```

-The root element in the JSON only has two properties: `id` and `playlists`.
+The root element in the JSON has the following properties:
-`id` is a fixed string always set to `"agbplay"`. `playlists` is the array what
+- `id` is a fixed string and should always be set to `agbplay`.
-contains the playlist data for the games.
+- `playlists` contains the array of the actual tagged songs.
+See below for details.
+- `wave-output-dir` specifies the directory which is used for exporting songs from agbplay.
+- `cgb-polyphony` specifies whether CGB sounds should be allowed to be polyphonic.
+Valid values are `mono-strict`, `mono-smooth`, `poly`.

 Each playlist entry in the array contains the following properties: